guillermooo/sublime-undocs/source/file_management/file_management.rst

 show up as a new tab.
 The tab title of semi-transient views appears in italics.
-Before a new semi-transient view is opened, any existing semi-transient view in the same pane gets automatically closed.
+Before a new semi-transient view is opened, any other pre-existing semi-transient view in the same pane gets automatically closed.

 Here's an example showing a normal view, a transient view,